-Participate in a DGB carbon farming project, or contact us if you are interested in investing in such a project.
+Find out more about DGB's carbon farming projects, and contact us if you are interested in participating in such a project.

-We apply models to establish a baseline of soil organic carbon on your land and the carbon sequestration potential through planned regenerative applications.
+If your land is suitable, we apply models to create a project plan and establish a baseline of soil organic carbon on your land.

 Landowners and farmers play a critical role in carbon projects and have much to gain from participating in these projects.
 From increased income to improved soil fertility and supporting biodiversity, carbon projects provide many benefits that can help support farmers and their communities.
 If you are a farmer or landowner, consider participating in a carbon project to unlock the full potential of your land and make a positive impact on the environment.
 Join the carbon farming revolution today.